 It happens all the time.
 People come together for a common purpose either to achieve a charitable mission without filing any paperwork with the state.
 In such cases, whether they know it or not, they have formed an unincorporated nonprofit association.
 An unincorporated association” means a group of people who act together in a joint enterprise and for a common purpose.
-Depending on the group’s aim, the unincorporated association an be considered a for-profit or a non-profit.
+Depending on the group’s aim, the unincorporated association can be considered a for-profit or a non-profit.

-For-profit vs. Non-profit
+For-profit vs. Non-profit Unincorporated Association

-If the purpose they are jointly pursuing includes earning a profit for the members, then the association will be treated as a partnership or joint venture for tax purposes.
+If the purpose they are jointly pursuing includes earning a profit for the members, then the unincorporated association will be treated as a partnership or joint venture for tax purposes.
 For example, if two people join forces and start selling flowers, they’ve formed a partnership even if they file nothing with the state.

 On the other hand, if the association is engaged in creating social benefits rather than earning a profit for the members, it is an unincorporated nonprofit association.
 It is common for people to form nonprofit unincorporated associations without realizing it.
 For example, if a group of friends get together and start raising funds for a local park, they have created an unincorporated nonprofit association.

 Qualifying for Tax Exemption

 If an unincorporated nonprofit association’s purpose is charitable, educational, religious, literary, or scientific, it may qualify as a Section 501(c)(3) organization.
 Code Section 501(c)(3) status allows the association to avoid paying income tax on its income and permits it to raise money by accepting tax-deductible charitable contributions.

 The following types of organizations are not required to file Form 1023 for recognition of exemption under Internal Revenue Code section 501(c)(3):

 - Integrated auxiliaries of churches and conventions or associations of churches.